 Yorkshire recently announced that it would be replacing its oil-based plastic with plant-based PLA.
 PLA is still a type of plastic, but it comes from renewable materials rather than fossil fuels.
 Twinings has also stated that it's striving to improve its use of materials.
 This is to ensure that they are fully home compostable.
 The brand provides a loose leaf tea range for people that would rather switch to that option.
 You can add these tea leaves to your home compost and watch them break down with other waste products.

 Eco-conscious consumers are increasingly demanding transparency and accountability from brands.
-As a result of this and brands’ sustainability commitments, we’ve seen a rise in plastic-free tea bag alternatives.
+As a result of this and brands' sustainability commitments, we've seen a rise in plastic-free tea bag alternatives.
 These options are better for both the people and the planet.
-This means you can enjoy your mug of tea while staying sustainable.
+This means you can enjoy your mug of tea while staying sustainable without all the plastic.

 Loose leaf tea strainers are on the rise as an eco-friendly alternative to conventional options.
 They present a step in the direction of zero-waste tea time.
 This way, you can sustainably steep your tea leaves.